-Together with Australian-American co-stars Theo Coumbis (Lost, Hawaii 5-0) and Ken Matepi (Aloha, Hawaii 5-0), Olga co-produced and acted in "Chekhov’s The Proposal," a short film adaptation of a comedic play by the world-famous 19th century Russian storywriter and playwright Anton Chekhov.
-Her character Natalia is a charming but opinionated 25-year old landowner who is dying to get married.
-Olga and the team take particular pride in this production, which they tirelessly worked on for over two years: first, the theatrical production of the play, and then the film adaptation — from the translation and screenplay stages, to developing a unique acting style and building a 19th century Russian set in Hawai’i.
-The film is currently in post-production.
+Together with Australian-American co-stars Theo Coumbis (Lost, Hawaii Five-0) and Ken Matepi (Aloha, Hawaii Five-0), Olga co-produced and acted in "Anton Chekhov’s The Proposal," a short film adaptation of a comedic play by the world-famous 19th century Russian storywriter and playwright Anton Chekhov.
+Her character Natalia is a charming but opinionated landowner who is dying to get married.
+Olga and the team take particular pride in this production, which they tirelessly worked on for over two years: first, the theatrical production of the play, and then the film adaptation — from the translation and screenplay stages, to developing a unique acting style and building a period set in Hawai’i.

 Olga’s hard work continued to pay off when she booked a principal role opposite Zac Efron (High School Musical, Neighbors) and Adam DeVine (Workaholics, Pitch Perfect) in "Mike and Dave Need Wedding Dates", Hollywood's comedy filmed in Hawai'i, and a sweet Co-Star role on "Hawaii Five-0" (CBS-TV, Season 7).
 To top it all, "In the Name Of...", a short film Olga produced and acted in, won a Silver Remi award at the WorldFest-Houston International Film Festival and Best Short/Thriller award at the Hollywood International Moving Pictures Film Festival in Los Angeles.